klange/toaruos/README.md

 As of writing, the following configuration has been tested as functioning:

 - Create a virtual machine for a 64-bit guest.
-(ToaruOS-NIH is 32-bit, but this configuration selects some hardware defaults that are desirable)
+(ToaruOS is 32-bit, but this configuration selects some hardware defaults that are desirable)
 - Ensure the VM has 1GB of RAM.
 - It is recommended you remove the hard disk and the audio device.
 - For network settings, the NAT option is recommended.